CSC105-2024/G16-DebtMate/README.md

 ---

-## 🌐 Accessing the App
+## 🌐 Application Access

-When everything is running:
+When all services are running:

 | Service                                 | URL                                              |
 | --------------------------------------- | ------------------------------------------------ |